Chapter 32:

 I sighed.
 “Right.
 She would probably argue that she can make a better one.”

-Bel groaned but quickly bounced back, pulling us along to the next sight that caught his attention—a giant billboard advertising a new magical combat game.
+Bel groaned but quickly bounced back, pulling us along to the next place that caught his attention—a giant billboard advertising a new video game.

-At one point, though, I felt an odd sensation.
-A tingling at the back of my neck, like an invisible thread pulling my attention.
+At one point, I felt tingling at the back of my neck, like an invisible thread pulling my attention.
 I stopped and turned, scanning the crowd.

 “I know.
 Something’s off,” I replied under my breath.
 “It feels like someone’s watching us.”